 Accrued Sick Time Carries Over From One Year To The Next

-The new Michigan Act states that unused employee sick time must be carried over to the next year.
-Here's an example, if your employee accrues 30 hours of sick time, but only uses 10 hours on sick days, there is a remaining balance of 20 sick hours.
-Employers must carry the 20 hours over into the new year, the employee will effectively start the year with a positive bank of 20 sick hours.
+Here's an example, if your employee accrues 35 hours of sick time, but only uses 10 hours on sick days, there is a remaining balance of 25 sick hours.
+Employers can carry the 25 hours over into the new year, and the employee will effectively start the year with a positive bank of 25 sick hours.

 Additionally, you, the employer can choose how to calculate a “year” under the act.
 A “year” must be defined as any consecutive 12 month period, for instance, March 29, 2019, to March 28, 2020.

 Accrued Sick Time Must Be Recorded